Welcome! Explore this page to learn about:

 Graphic Medicine Event Series

-In conjunction with the NLM exhibit, we were thrilled to present a series of events designed to highlight the breadth and depth of graphic medicine.
+In conjunction with the 2024 traveling exhibit "Graphic Medicine: Ill-Conceived and Well-Drawn!" provided by the National Library of Medicine, we were thrilled to present a series of events designed to highlight the breadth and depth of graphic medicine.
 We look forward to many similar events in the future!

-Over the next six weeks, Countway Library will play host to the National Library of Medicine's traveling exhibit on comics in medicine, titled Graphic Medicine Ill-Conceived and Well-Drawn!.
+For six weeks, Countway Library played host to the National Library of Medicine's traveling exhibit on comics in medicine, titled Graphic Medicine Ill-Conceived and Well-Drawn!.
 Join us for an opening panel discussion that will help frame and explore the emergence of the field, the community, and the genre that we call graphic medicine.
 Our panelists, Cathy Leamy, A. David Lewis, and Joel Christian Gill, bring a wealth of experience not only in comics creation, but in the study and teaching of comics across a range of disciplines.
-The panel will include a moderated discussion led by Countway librarian Matthew Noe and audience Q&A.
+The panel included a moderated discussion led by Countway librarian Matthew Noe and audience Q&A.

 View the recording and transcript of the Defining Graphic Medicine event.

-Join Countway librarians Iris Jahng and Scott Lapinski for an introductory overview on the role visuals can and are playing in scholarly communication, including visual abstracts and sketchnotes.
+Countway librarians Iris Jahng and Scott Lapinski gave an introductory overview on the role visuals can and are playing in scholarly communication, including visual abstracts and sketchnotes.

 View the recording and transcript of the Visualizing Scholarly Communication event.